-Since being selected as a pilot in May/June 2020 each pilot community has worked with the central team to assess their local needs, and to co-design solutions.
-All pilot communities are testing a slightly different range of services, which best fit their needs.
-The pilots are all being run locally, but supported centrally.
+After being selected as a pilot in May/June 2020 each pilot community worked with the central team to assess their local needs, and to co-design solutions.
+All pilot communities tested a slightly different range of services, which best met their needs.
+The pilots were all being run locally but supported centrally.

 Botton Village (North Yorkshire): Botton Village is managed by the Camphill Village Trust, a national charity providing both supported living and day support opportunities to people with learning and other disabilities.
 Botton Village is rurally located on the North York Moors.
 The village has a number of residents living on site and provides day placements for those people choosing to live within their own homes but wish to access workshops and social farming opportunities on a daily basis.
 The nearest neighbouring villages of Castleton and Danby have a total population of around 2,000 people.
-Botton Village Community and the individuals it supports are dependent on cash, and as a forward-thinking provider of social care, Camphill Village Trust is keen to empower people to become more financially independent, improve self-responsibility, independence and budgeting skills which is far easier to achieve when people have access to their own cash.
-At the same time, this type of resource should also help support the wider neighbouring communities where access to digital banking facilities is limited.
+Botton Village Community and the individuals it supports are dependent on cash, and as a forward-thinking provider of social care, Camphill Village Trust was keen to empower people to become more financially independent, improve self-responsibility, independence and budgeting skills which is far easier to achieve when people have access to their own cash.

-Burslem (Stoke-on-Trent): Burslem, the mother town of the six towns that amalgamated to create Stoke, in 2018 became the first town in the UK with a population of over 20,000 to have neither a bank branch or bank ATM on its high street.
-The Burslem community applied because they were keen to explore solutions for local retailers to deposit and withdraw cash, to have access to cash for the thriving night time economy and to support consumers with budgeting and digital options.
+Burslem (Stoke-on-Trent): Burslem, the mother town of the six towns that amalgamated to create Stoke, became the first town in the UK with a population of over 20,000 to have neither a bank branch nor bank ATM on its high street in 2018 The Burslem community applied because they were keen to explore solutions for local retailers to deposit and withdraw cash, to have access to cash for the thriving night-time economy and to support consumers with budgeting and digital options.

-Rochford (Essex): Rochford has a population of around 20,000, and bid to become a pilot community primarily to support its ageing population who are heavily reliant on cash, as well as to support small businesses in the local community who can struggle to easily deposit cash locally.
-Rochford has been concerned about the viability of its market town since the last bank branch closed, and wants to keep its town centre vibrant and its retailers supported.
+Rochford (Essex): Rochford has a population of around 20,000 and bid to become a pilot community primarily to support its ageing population who are heavily reliant on cash, as well as to support small businesses in the local community who can struggle to easily deposit cash locally.
+Rochford has been concerned about the viability of its market town since the last bank branch closed and wanted to keep its town centre vibrant and its retailers supported.
 Many of the surrounding areas, including Hockley, also have limited access to cash facilities.
-Rochford has an established working party looking at wider regeneration of the local towns which this pilot has been working with.
+Rochford has an established working party looking at wider regeneration of the local towns which this pilot worked with.